LimeChain/sbpf-coverage/README.md

 ```

 > **Note:** Currently `--debug` tells `cargo-build-sbf` to build *without* `--release`, which
+> means no optimizations, and outputs artifacts to `target/deploy/debug` instead of `target/deploy`.
-> means no optimizations.
-The `RUSTFLAGS` above override this by forcing the desired opt-level.
+> The `RUSTFLAGS` above override this by forcing the desired opt-level.
 > For a fully production-like build, you would also want LTO (`lto = "thin"` or `lto = "fat"`)
 > and `codegen-units = 1`, but these are only applied in `--release` mode.
 > Since [agave#11015](https://github.com/anza-xyz/agave/pull/11015) got merged,